arbelbu/Function-Investigation/README.md

 This is a python script that investigates mathematical functions.

 * Ascending and descending intervals
-* Intersection with Y and X axis
+* Intersections with Y and X axis
 * Positive and negative intervals
 * Domain
 * Extermums